 - Tropical forests absorb about 18% of all carbon dioxide added by fossil fuels.

-- In the context of climate change, the most important carbon stores are fossil fuel deposits as they have the unique benefit of being buried deep inside the earth, naturally separated from the carbon cycling in the atmosphere.
+- In the context of climate change, the most important carbon stores are the natural fossil fuel deposits.

-- This separation ends when humans burn coal, oil and natural gas, turning fossil carbon stores into atmospheric carbon.
+- But when humans burn coal, oil and natural gas, they turn fossil carbon stores into atmospheric carbon.